mailhyuil/mailhyuil.github.io/docs/angular/angular base pipe safe-url.md

-# angular pipe safe url
+# angular base pipe safe-url

 > unsafe value used in a resource URL context 에 사용